muhamedsuhail/Network/README.md

 # Social-Network

-This is an implementation of Twitter-like social network website for making text-based posts and following users.
+This is an implementation of a Twitter-like social network website for making text-based posts and following users.

+### Use the website on heroku --> [Network](https://social-network-cs50.herokuapp.com)

 > This is a project submitted for [Harvard's CS50 Web programming with python and javascript.](https://cs50.harvard.edu/web/2020/)

-### Use the website on heroku --> [Network](https://social-network-cs50.herokuapp.com)

 ## Usage